 Talk It Out

 After you've had a chance to completely listen to what your friend has to say, then you can bring up your own points and feelings.
-However, after hearing your friend out you may not need to make all of the points you had in mind.
-Sometimes just seeing things from a different perspective shed new light on a situation.
+However, after hearing your friend out, you may not need to make all of the points you had in mind.
+Sometimes just seeing things from a different perspective sheds new light on a situation.

 If you do feel the need to share your side of the story, try doing so in a manner that isn't accusatory.
 Talk about how you feel rather than what your friend did.
 For example, try saying something like, "I felt as if you didn't care about me when you couldn't attend my party" rather than, "Why didn't you come to my party?"